-- 4) Related Legislation.
-AB 2868 (Gatto) of 2016 would require the PUC, in consultation with the State Air Resources Board and the State Energy Resources Conservation and Development Commission, to direct electrical corporations to file applications for programs and investments to accelerate widespread deployment of distributed energy storage systems, as defined. - 5) Previous Legislation.
+AB 2868 (Gatto), Chapter 681, Statutes of 2016, requires investor-owned utilities to file applications with the PUC for programs and investments to accelerate widespread deployment of distributed energy storage systems.

 AB 1236 (Chiu and Low), Chapter 598, Statutes of 2015, required counties and cities, including charter cities, to create an expedited permitting and inspection process for electric vehicle charging stations.